Field-Based Marine Research. Real Experience. Ethical Science.

 Alan Moore - President

 Alan is the CMERA President.
 He develops new programs and opportunities to constantly update and improve the learning experience at CMERA.
 Alan is also the president of Moore Marine College, a new 4yr private college located in Clearwater, FL dedicated to marine studies with bachelor's and master's degrees in marine biology.
-He is a United States Coast Guard licensed masters boat captain and has over fourteen years of experience in field research, handling and tagging animals, and species identification.
-He previously owned and operated a scuba diving charter company that was in Sport Diver Magazine UK and on the Military Channel documentary Quest for Sunken Warships: USS Oriskany.
-He also has numerous years of experience in law enforcement with the federal government.
+He is a United States Coast Guard licensed masters boat captain and has over fifteen years of experience in field research, handling and tagging animals, and species identification.
+He previously owned and operated a scuba diving charter company and he also has numerous years of experience in law enforcement with the federal government.
 You can contact Alan at alan@cmera.net

 Dr. Cara Estes - Professor